aayushhindwan/reactjs.org/content/tutorial/tutorial.md

       );
     });
 ```
+The "step" parameter in the arrow function has no usage in particular it is to access index by second parameter(javascript syntax).
 **[View the full code at this point](https://codepen.io/gaearon/pen/PmmXRE?editors=0010)**

 Clicking any of the list item's buttons throws an error because the `jumpTo` method is undefined.
 Before we implement `jumpTo`, we'll add `stepNumber` to the Game component's state to indicate which step we're currently viewing.